The Best Diesel Heaters For Campervans In 2025: Tried & Tested

 Usually I wouldn’t recommend cheap brands nobody has ever heard of for something as important as a campervan heater.
 For example, my top recommendations for campervan fridges, leisure batteries and solar panels are all by reputable brands, since most of the time you get what you pay for.

 However, this Triclicks heater works perfectly for us and many other van lifers out there.
-We’ve had it installed in our van for over 2 years.
-We’ve used it daily through the cold months, including a winter ski touring trip of Georgia and Turkey to temperatures of -15 celsius and it’s never skipped a beat.
-Since it comes in for around £140 how could I not recommend it as my top choice?
+We’ve had it installed in our van for over 4 years.
+We’ve used it daily through the cold months, including during a winter ski touring trip of Georgia and Turkey to temperatures of -15 celsius, and it’s never skipped a beat.
+Since it comes in for less than £100 how could I not recommend it as my top choice?

 It doesn’t have a thermostat, rather it has different heat settings which can be adjusted on the digital control panel or via the remote control.
 There is also the option to set a timer – instant heat from the comfort of your van bed!